haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 `OceanLight` simulates the photon traveling inside the water medium, given its initial position {xpb,ypb,zpb} and the direction it started with {θ,ϕ}.
 Once photons are inside the water, `OceanLight` will track its path, governed by its probability distribution and the attenuated coefficient input, and store the irradiance value in the grid `ed`.

 Users need to specify these variables and corresponding dimension.
-The detail on meaning of each input variables can be found [WithinWater](@ref).
+The detail on meaning of each input variables can be found [Simulation.WithinWater](@ref).

 ```@example Center
 using Random